cheikhshift/form/readme.md

 Set submit button class :

 	netform.ButtonClass = ""

+### How to use with AngularJS

+Build a new form compatible with Angular using the following template pipeline :

+	{{ AngularForm $arg1 $arg2 $arg3 $arg4 $arg5 .Session }}

+Argument information :

+- `$arg1` : Interface{} - Interface to build form with.
+Submit a variable with data to prepopulate form.
+- `$arg2` :  String - Target URL to submit form to.
+This is used to generate a token only valid for the specified target URL path.
+- `$arg3` : String - JS Function to use with form's submit ng-click .
+- `$arg4` : Call to action of form button.
+- `$arg5` : String - variable name to be used as a local scope object to hold form data.
+- `.Session` :  [*sessions.Session](https://github.com/gorilla/sessions/blob/master/sessions.go#L47) -  Current user session.
+Must be passed to ensure secure communication.

 ### How to use

 Build a new form within a Golang server template: